fltk/fltk/README.OSX.txt

 - Fluid file handling

-This section assumes that a Relaease version of Fluid is installed in "/Developer/Applications/Utilities/FLTK/" as describe above.
-It will installe a new file type which opens Fluid as an editor for files ending in ".fl".
+This section assumes that a Release version of Fluid is installed in "/Developer/Applications/Utilities/FLTK/" as described above.
+It will install a new file type which opens Fluid as an editor for files ending in ".fl".

 First, we need to create the spec folder: